melvi-l/node-editor-webgpu/README.md

 - A bidirectional mapping between internal numeric IDs and external unique IDs (`node-...`, `handle-...`, etc.) enables fast reverse lookups.
 - Picking reads a 1×1 pixel region at the mouse position and decodes the color to resolve the selected element.

+### Quad tree
+- Using a QuadTree to effectively pick multiple element in a selection zone.

 ### Edge Rendering

 - Edges are rendered with GPU instancing using stroke extansion in vertex shader.